Walmart posts strong results ahead of holidays, earns praise from Trump

-WASHINGTON (Reuters) - Walmart Inc (WMT.N) posted strong results on Thursday as a strong economy boosted purchases at its stores and website and the retailer picked up market share in food and other groceries, earning praise from U.S. President Donald Trump.
+WASHINGTON (Reuters) - Walmart Inc (WMT.N) raised its annual outlook on Thursday as a robust economy boosted purchases at its stores and website and the retailer picked up market share in food and other groceries, earning praise from U.S. President Donald Trump.

-The world’s largest retailer has now posted a 21-quarter, or more than five-year, streak of U.S. growth, unmatched by any other retail chain.
-Its shares rose 1.9 percent in early trade, and helped lift other retailers, including Target Corp (TGT.N) and Macy’s Inc (M.N).
+The world’s largest retailer posted better-than-expected earnings, comparable sales and e-commerce growth in its largest market during the third quarter.
+It has now posted a more than five-year streak of U.S. growth, unmatched by any other retail chain.

+Walmart’s shares were up 1% in mid-morning trade, and helped lift other retailers, including Target Corp (TGT.N) and Macy’s Inc (M.N).

 Trump used Walmart’s performance to say U.S. tariffs, imposed by his administration on imports from China, have had little impact on consumers.